The Hut, Chapelton

 The Hut was shortlisted for the Scotland RICS Awards 2019.

 Chapelton of Elsick is designed to become a sustainable new Scottish town of 4,045 homes, as well as the shops, restaurants, workplaces, parks and schools needed for a living community.
 The first of the four distinct neighbourhoods is Cairnhill, in which Liddell Park and The Hut community space sit.

-The Hut – Chapleton
+What The Hut is

-An external, covered exhibition window affords an opportunity to explain the process and proposals – past, present and future – for Chapelton, showing a model, presentation boards and video.
+An external, covered exhibition window affords an opportunity to explain the story of Chapelton, through its past, present and future proposals, showing a model, presentation boards and video.
 This enables the developers or the CCIC to keep residents and visitors informed on latest news.

 Guided by the Design Code and Pattern Book, the park and building design are influenced by a local exemplar, Footdee.
 ‘Fittie’ is a planned, listed fishing village at Aberdeen harbour, intimately set around a communal central green with a community hall and simple, timber fisherman’s sheds.